 Provided by ATW

-The brainchild of WbtR vice president Jan Rayl, the arts initiative is meant to encourage residents and visitors to “stop and read a piece of literary art they might not otherwise even glance at, something short that will get them thinking in a different way.”
+The brainchild of WbtR vice president Jan Rayl, the arts initiative is meant to encourage residents and visitors to stop and read a piece of literary art they might not otherwise even glance at, something short that will get them thinking in a different way.

 The poems are family friendly.
 There is no cost to the location owner, and promotion of the hosting organization will remain active as long as the installation remains visible there.

 Thirty-three locations have already become hosts, including Manassas City Hall, Manassas Park Community Center, Occoquan Town Hall, McCall Studio Gallery and Trinity Episcopal, along with myriad local businesses such as Imagine, Sweet Society, Preston’s Pub, Chico’s, Bach to Rock Bristow and Ruby Tuesday Woodbridge.
 The club would like to see 50 locations become installation hosts.